cloudquery/cloudquery/website/pages/docs/core-concepts/plugins.md

 CloudQuery has a pluggable architecture and relies on two types of plugins:

-- **Source plugins** - Responsible for extracting and transforming configuration from cloud-providers, SaaS apps, and other APIs (Full List available [here](../plugins/sources)).
+- **Source plugin** - Responsible for extracting and transforming configuration from cloud-providers, SaaS apps, and other APIs ([Availble source plugins](../plugins/sources)).
-- **Destination plugins** - Responsible for writing the data from the source plugins to various destinations suchs as databases, message queues and storage (Full list available [here](../plugins/destinations)).
+- **Destination plugin** - Responsible for writing the data from the source plugins to various destinations such as databases, message queues and storage (Full list available [here](../plugins/destinations)).

 All plugins are split to official (maintained by CloudQuery) and community (maintained by memebers of the community in their own repositories).